Conformal growth rates and spectral geometry on distributional limits of graphs: Markov type and speed of the random walk

 \begin{lemma} There is a correspondence betwen unimodular random graphs with $\E[\deg_G(\rho)] < \infty$ and reversible random graphs: $(G,\rho)$ is unimodular if and only if $(\tilde{G},\tilde{\rho})$ is reversible, where $(\tilde{G},\tilde{\rho})$ has the law of $(G,\rho)$ biased by $\deg_G(\rho)$. \end{lemma}

 We first prove a general result for the case when a reversible conformal random graph $(G,\omega,\rho)$ is such that the Markov type 2 constant of the metric space $(V(G),\dist_{\omega})$ is essentially bounded.
 For instance, by \cite{DLP13}, this is true when $G$ is almost surely planar.
 Then we move on to graphs of annealed polynomial growth.
+One should recall the definition of the Markov type $2$ constant $M_2$ from \pref{def:markov-type}.

 \begin{theorem} Suppose that $(G,\rho)$ is an invariantly amenable (cf. \pref{sec:amenable}) reversible random graph.
 Then for any conformal metric $\omega$ on $(G,\rho)$, the following holds: For all $T \geq 1$,